cheatham1/SoftwareBook/event_selection.md

 # Event selection

-The events in the ntuple have been selected according to the following preselection criteria:
+The events in the ntuples have been selected according to the following preselection criteria:

 * A single electron or muon trigger has fired;
 * The primary vertex has at least 5 tracks;